Emil Nielsen

-Lasse Emil Nielsen ([ˈlæsə e̝ˈmiˀl ˈne̝lsn̩]; born 8 November 1993), simply known as Emil Nielsen, is a Danish professional footballer who plays as a forward for USL Championship club Orange County SC.
+Lasse Emil Nielsen ([ˈlæsə e̝ˈmiˀl ˈne̝lsn̩]; born 8 November 1993), simply known as Emil Nielsen, is a Danish professional footballer who plays as a forward for FC Roskilde.

 Career

 Growing up in Store Merløse, Nielsen started playing for local side, MUK before being signed to the youth academy of FC Roskilde.
 After making the first team, he helped Roskilde reach promotion to the Danish second tier during the 2013–14 season.
 He featured regularly for the club, ending the season with a staggering 34 goals, making him the topscorer of the division.

 On 7 July 2014, Nielsen joined Norwegian Eliteserien club Rosenborg.
 After making only five appearances for Rosenborg in his first season, Nielsen joined AGF on 31 August 2015 on a one-year loan deal with the option for a permanent contract.
 His time in Aarhus was marred by injuries and he only made four appearances during the season, scoring one goal.
 At the end of the season, AGF did not pick up the buy option and he returned to Rosenborg.
 Upon his return, Rosenborg-coach Kåre Ingebrigtsen expressed that, considering the club's strength at the winger position, it would be difficult for Nielsen to find his way into the squad, and that a solution had to be found.

 On 17 August 2016, Nielsen rejoined Danish 1st Division club FC Roskilde on a two-year contract, hoping to refind his old form after only making 15 total appearances in two seasons.
 His time in Roskilde was a success, and in his final season in the club he scored 20 goals in 29 appearances.
 His performances earned him the 2019 Danish 1st Division Player of the Year Award.

 On 27 June 2019, Nielsen joined Lyngby Boldklub one a three-year contract.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.

 On 2 January 2023, it was announced that Nielsen had signed with Orange County SC of the USL Championship.
+In June 2023, Nielsen returned to FC Roskilde.